Funding may be available for your children to have a place at one of our nurseries.

 15 Universal Hours

-This free entitlement for eligible 2 year olds and all 3 and 4 year olds is provided by the Government to enable children to have access to high quality early years provision in order to help them reach their full potential.
+This free entitlement All 3 and 4 year old children (and eligible 2 year olds) are entitled to free childcare up to a maximum of 30 hours per week.
+This is provided by the Government to enable children to have access to high quality early years provision in order to help them reach their full potential.
 It offers free provision universally, from the term following a child’s third birthday up until they reach compulsory school age.
 This free entitlement equates to 15 hours per week, over a minimum 38 weeks of the year.

 15 Extended Hours (total 30 hours of funding)